eafit-apolo/apolo-users/docs/source/software/monitoring/nagios/nagios-core-4.4.1/installation.rst

 ipmi-config.yml
 ________________

-Assures the existence of ipmi-config directory and syncronizes the ipmi.cfg file with **root** as owner, **nagcmd** as Group owner and permissions 640: read and write for Owner and read-only for group members.
+Assures the existence of ipmi-config directory and synchronizes the ipmi.cfg file with **root** as owner, **nagcmd** as Group owner and permissions 640: read and write for Owner and read-only for group members.
 If the final state of the task is **changed**, Nagios daemon is restarted.

 .. literalinclude:: src/tasks/ipmi-config.yml
    :language: yaml